Kurento/kurento/source/glossary.rst

             :rfc:`5246`
                 Version 1.2 of the Transport Layer Security protocol

+    TURN
+    Traversal Using Relays around NAT
+        TURN is a protocol that allows for a client behind a :term:`NAT` or firewall to receive incoming data over TCP or UDP connections.

     VP8
         VP8 is a video compression format created by On2 Technologies as a successor to VP7.
 Its  patents rights are owned by Google, who made